 Video marketing is kind of a big deal right now.
 In fact, there has been a big hype around it for the last couple of years and everybody’s trying to get in on it.
-From thirteen-year-olds to start-ups or even established brands, everybody is posting videos on YouTube, Instagram or Facebook.
+From thirteen-year-olds to start-ups or even established brands, everybody is marketing on social.

 There are more than 400 hours of video uploaded to YouTube every single minute.
 How do you compete with that?
 Is it even worth the effort to go against that kind of competition?
 Well, apparently it is.
 The guys over at Wyzowl did a survey and the outcome was mind-blowing:

 - 63%of businesses are using video as a marketing channel.

 - 83%of businesses believe that video gives them a good ROI.

 - 74%of the consumers have been convinced to buy a product or service after watching a brand’s video.

 It looks like everyone, from a CEO to a housewife, watches a product or service video before making the decision to purchase, or not.
 If all these numbers don’t convince you, here’s a practical example from the fitness industry.
 There are a ton of fitness influencers that made their way to the top by using videos, so it's a great way to get personal training clients.